 Don’t worry about a perfect split; instead, shoot for things feeling fair.
 There’s no shame in playing to your strengths, i.e., if one partner is good at daily money management.

 Consider money responsibilities in the broader context of how you each support the relationship.
-No matter who tackles what, partnership around the high-level financial decision-making is key.
+No matter who tackles what, partnership and transparency around the high-level financial decision-making are key.

 3. Regular Money Dates:

 To thrive financially, you’ll want to make these conversations a habit.
 In the beginning, you may have these talks often until you’re on the same page.
 Once you’ve moved through the 5 steps, you can settle into a regular schedule.